How to Record Your Screen with Snipping Tool in Windows 11

 Why is the video recording option missing?

-If you do not see the record button, your app is likely outdated.
+If you don’t see the record button, your app is likely outdated.
 Open the Microsoft Store, go to Library, and click Get updates to ensure you have the latest version of the Snipping Tool.

 Microphone Permissions

-If your audio is not recording, you must check your privacy settings.
-Navigate to Settings > Privacy & security > Microphone and ensure Microphone access is toggled On.
+If your audio isn’t recording, check your privacy settings.
+Go to Settings > Privacy & security > Microphone and make sure Microphone access is turned On.
 Note: This step may require admin privileges if your system is managed by an organization.

 Summary